Questions health carriers should ask as they plan for the future

 To discuss your CMS Program audit readiness, email Courtney Seypura at cseypura@garnetriver.com or call Courtney at 518-605-0216.

-Courtney Seypura is practice lead for Garnet Care.
+Courtney Seypura is practice lead for Garnet River Healthcare.
 She more than 20 years of experience in Medicare and Medicaid operations and project management.
 Garnet Care helps health plans, administrators, hospitals, and providers improve patient experience and program performance through system and process optimization.